openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Example Credential

-The following is an JWT-based Verifiable Credential that we will use thorugh this section.
+The following is an JWT-based Verifiable Credential that will be used through this section.

 ```json
 {